-- Chattenden Primary School identifies that they have a pivotal role in multi-agency safeguarding arrangements.
-Governing bodies and proprietors should ensure that the school or college contributes to multi-agency working in line with statutory guidance Working Together to Safeguard Children 2018. - Chattenden Primary School recognises and is committed to its responsibility to work within the MSCP multi-agency safeguarding arrangements.
-The leadership team and DSL will work to establish strong and co-operative relationships with professionals in other agencies, in line with statutory guidance. - Chattenden Primary School will endeavour to identify those children and families who may benefit from the intervention and support of external professionals and will seek to enable referrals (in discussion with parents/carers) as appropriate. - Chattenden Primary School recognises the importance of multi-agency working, and will provide requested reports and support attendance at relevant safeguarding meetings, including Child Protection Conferences, Core Groups, Strategy Meetings, Child in Need meetings or early help multi-agency meetings.
+- Balfour Infant School identifies that they have a pivotal role in multi-agency safeguarding arrangements.
+Governing bodies and proprietors should ensure that the school contributes to multi-agency working in line with statutory guidance Working Together to Safeguard Children 2018. - Balfour Infant School recognises and is committed to its responsibility to work within the MSCP multi-agency safeguarding arrangements.
+The leadership team and DSL will work to establish strong and co-operative relationships with professionals in other agencies, in line with statutory guidance. - Balfour Infant School will endeavour to identify those children and families who may benefit from the intervention and support of external professionals and will seek to enable referrals (in discussion with parents/carers) as appropriate. - Balfour Infant School recognises the importance of multi-agency working, and will provide requested reports and support attendance at relevant safeguarding meetings, including Child Protection Conferences, Core Groups, Strategy Meetings, Child in Need meetings or early help multi-agency meetings.